0xsuryansh/searchNBAMonorepo/README.md

-This is commit Update table_builder.py
+This is commit removed non-NBA filter